alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 By default these scripts create databases named 'ApplicationAccess'.
 If required, this name can be changed by updating the scripts, and adjusting the connection configuration accordingly.
 Note that in PostgreSQL, the creation of the database and schema objects may need to be executed as separate steps, logging out and back into the database under the 'ApplicationAccess' database context before creating the schema objects.

-##### Database Configuration
+##### SQL Database Configuration
-Connection to the database is configured through the 'AccessManagerSqlDatabaseConnection' section of the JSON configuration.
+Connection to SQL databases is configured through the 'DatabaseConnection.SqlDatabaseConnection' section of the JSON configuration.
 The 'DatabaseType' parameter should be set to 'SqlServer' or 'PostgreSQL' depending on the platform used.
 Then the connection settings are specified in the 'ConnectionParameters' section.
 This section can be configured either by specifying values for the specific connection parameters ('DataSource', 'InitialCatalog', 'Host', 'Database', etc... parameter names vary depnding on the platform), or by specifying a single 'ConnectionString' parameter.
 In addition values are required for timeout and retry-specific parameters ('CommandTimeout', 'RetryCount', 'RetryInterval', and 'OperationTimeout', depending on the platform).
 See the 'JSON Configuration Example' and 'JSON Configuration Reference' section for examples of database configuration (TODO links to these sections).

+##### MongoDB Database Configuration
+Connection to a MongoDB database is configured through the 'DatabaseConnection.MongoDbDatabaseConnection' section of the JSON configuration.
+The connection settings should be specified in the 'ConnectionString' and 'DatabaseName' parameters (the recommended value for the 'DatabaseName' parameter is 'ApplicationAccess').
+The 'UseTransactions' parameter sets whether changes to the database involving multiple collections are performed through [transactions](https://www.mongodb.com/docs/manual/core/transactions/).
+Using transactions minimizes the risk of the database becoming inconsistent in the case of a transient error or database failure (i.e. mitigates the risk of partial/incomplete changes being written), and hence is recommended.
+However transactions require the MongoDB database instance to be configured as a [replica set](https://www.mongodb.com/docs/manual/replication/#std-label-replication).

 ##### Metrics Database Configuration
-The connection to the database used for metric logging is configured in the 'MetricsSqlDatabaseConnection' section of the JSON configuration.
-Metrics can also be written to SQL Server or PostgreSQL, and the JSON structure of the 'MetricsSqlDatabaseConnection' matches that of the 'AccessManagerSqlDatabaseConnection' section.
+When using a SQL database for metric logging, the connection to the database is configured in the 'MetricLogging.SqlDatabaseConnection' section of the JSON configuration.
+Metrics can be written to SQL Server or PostgreSQL, and the JSON structure of the 'MetricLogging.SqlDatabaseConnection' section matches that of the 'DatabaseConnection.SqlDatabaseConnection' section.
 Scripts to create the metrics database are available in the relevant ApplicationMetrics 'MetricLogger' projects on Github...

 | Platform | Project Location |
 | -------- | ---------------- |
 | SQL Server | https://github.com/alastairwyse/ApplicationMetrics.MetricLoggers.SqlServer |
 | PostgreSQL | https://github.com/alastairwyse/ApplicationMetrics.MetricLoggers.PostgreSql |

-**Note** that the parameters in the 'MetricsSqlDatabaseConnection' section of the JSON configuration must be provided even if the 'MetricLoggingEnabled' parameter is set to 'false'.
-See the 'JSON Configuration Example' section for examples of minimal configuration with metric logging disabled (TODO links to these sections).

 ##### Database Licensing
 Microsoft SQL Server requires a license for non-development use.
 Please ensure you use it within the terms of the license.